Social Tennis Timetable

 Tuesday, 10 am 1 pm, Courts 2 & 3

-• If a person has not played before or considers themselves a complete beginner, we can recommend a coach, or group squad session to engage with, before attending Social Tennis.
-(In which case, if membership is open, please contact admin@pavavetennishove.com.)
+• If a person has been admitted and considers themselves a complete beginner, we can recommend a coach, or group squad session, to engage with before attending Social Tennis.
+For help with this, please contact admin@pavavetennishove.com.)

 Guidance for members